J6ey/Monix/README.md

 ### Quote (feature)
   By converting an acronym to expressive quotes, sayings, or idioms (as mnemonic devices) one can

-  better study exam materials by easily recalling those terms.
+  better prepare for exam materials by easily recalling those terms.

   For example, **the color spectrum ROYBIV is an acronym**